-The tuition for a field study course is the same as any 1-credit or 3-credit course.
+The tuition for a field study course is the same as any 3-credit course.
 Additionally, you may be charged a hotel accommodation fee depending on the specific course.
 If you cancel the course after the registration deadline, you will be charged a cancellation fee.
-The cancellation fee may be waived if you must cancel due to official, duty-related reasons.
+The cancellation fee may be waived if you must cancel due to official, duty-related reasons and you submit appropriate documentation.